 Transportation: Driving (50 minutes)

-Other Notes: Dress warm in the winter.
+Other Notes: Dress warmly in the winter.
 Be aware of animals and don’t walk on potentially thin ice.

 Location: At the end of the Ingraham Trail is Tibbitt Lake, which in the winter is the start of the ice road to the Diamond Mines.
 There is a small parking lot